ADHD: Essential Information For Caregivers

 Symptoms Of ADHD

-Attention Deficit Hyperactivity Disorder may be evident as early as infancy, however most symptoms generally arise between ages three and five.
+Attention Deficit Hyperactivity Disorder may be evident as early as infancy, however most ADHD symptoms generally arise between ages three and five.

 - Excessive restlessness